Sharvin-M/Concurrent-Python-Script/README.md

 ```zsh
 pip3 install -r requirements.txt
 ```

-Finally You can run the script and have it running in the background whille in queue
+cd into the Dist directory and run the script

 ```
 ./auto_accept
 ```
+this will open up the app's ui in which you can start and stop the script and close the app altogether

-## App Demo:
+## App Demo (Doesn't showcase new UI):

 https://github.com/Sharvin-M/lolClientScript/assets/108958862/2e6d0b6e-21b0-42c4-9fdd-a09800a5046d